NLnetLabs/routinator/doc/manual/source/manual-page.rst

 .. option:: --rrdp-timeout=seconds

-      Sets the timeout in seconds for any RRDP-related network operation, i.e., connects, reads, and writes.
-If this option is omitted, the default timeout of 300 seconds is used.
+      Sets the timeout in seconds for retrieving a resource from an RRDP server.
+If this option is omitted, a default timeout of 600 seconds is used.
 Set the option to 0 to disable the timeout.

+.. option:: --rrdp-read-timeout=seconds

+      Sets the timeout in seconds for RRDP-related network operation, primarily waiting for the be able to read more data from the server.
+      If this option is omitted, a default timeout of 10 seconds is used.
+      Set the option to 0 to disable the timeout.

 .. option:: --rrdp-connect-timeout=seconds

       Sets the timeout in seconds for RRDP connect requests.
-If omitted, the general timeout will be used.
+If omitted, the read timeout will be used.

 .. option:: --rrdp-tcp-keepalive=seconds